 Christmas is the occasion when Santa hats and reindeer headgear are most common, decorating people’s heads as if enthralled by a confetti of Santa hats.

-Many individuals decorate Christmas trees in their homes with colorful stars and hanging balls.
+Many individuals decorate Christmas trees in their homes with colourful stars and hanging balls.
 On this auspicious event, people also go to the church to seek the holiness of Christ’s graces.

-Lodhi, a colorful celebration celebrated with joy and unity, is a harvest festival distinctive to North India.
+Lodhi, a colourful celebration celebrated with joy and unity, is a harvest festival distinctive to North India.
 In January, the festival is intended to commemorate the winter crop.

-It is celebrated during the late evening time around a cozy bonfire when guests munch popcorn, delicious north Indian specialties and peanuts while savoring the warmth of the fire and their shared love.
+It is celebrated during the late evening time around a cosy bonfire when guests munch popcorn, delicious north Indian specialities and peanuts while savouring the warmth of the fire and their shared love.